Alkimik9000/api-start-express-ts/README.md

 **Note:** Since the server is already running in the current Terminal or Command Prompt instance, please open a new instance to run a test.
 Keeping the Terminal or Command Prompt with the running server open while running the tests is essential to ensure proper execution and avoid any server interruption.

-To perform a test using Jest, enter the following command in your Terminal or Command Prompt:
+To perform a test using Jest, enter the following command:

      npm test